Kitten with a Whip

-Kitten with a Whip is a 1964 American crime drama film directed by Douglas Heyes, who co-wrote the screenplay with Whit Masterson, a pseudonym for writers Robert Allison “Bob” Wade and H. Bill Miller, who also wrote the novel on which the film is based under the name Wade Miller.
+Kitten with a Whip is a 1964 American crime drama film directed by Douglas Heyes, who co-wrote the screenplay with Whit Masterson, a pseudonym for writers Robert Allison "Bob" Wade and H. Bill Miller, who also wrote the novel on which the film is based under the name Wade Miller.
 The film stars John Forsythe, Ann-Margret, Peter Brown, Patricia Barry and Richard Anderson.

 The film was made to publicize Ann-Margret as a serious actress.
 Her previous films, Viva Las Vegas and Bye Bye Birdie, were of the musical genre and did little to highlight her dramatic skills.
 Her management signed her to several different films at this time, each with a top Hollywood studio, and she was not consulted on the projects they had chosen for her.
 In interviews, Ann-Margret made the best of the situation, claiming she was hoping to distance herself from her "new Marilyn Monroe" image.

 Decades later, the film would be selected for riffing in a 1994 episode of Mystery Science Theater 3000.
 Kevin Killian's 2008 book of poetry Action Kylie features "Kitten with a Whip", a poem inspired by the film and featuring its two main characters.

 Plot

-The wife of prospective politician David Stratton (John Forsythe) is away in San Francisco, visiting relatives there.
-David comes home one night but not to an empty house—a young woman, Jody (Ann-Margret), is asleep in his daughter's bed.
+The wife of prospective politician David Stratton is away in San Francisco, visiting relatives there.
+David comes home one night but not to an empty house—a young woman, Jody, is asleep in his daughter's bed.

 Jody has just escaped from a juvenile detention home, where she stabbed a matron and started a fire.
 Though David is furious and wishes to call the police, Jody tells him a tale of woe and he is sympathetic.
 He buys her a dress, gives her some money and puts her on a bus.
 Soon after, David learns that Jody is a wanted fugitive who had been lying to him.
 He returns home to find Jody there.
 She refuses to leave and threatens to create a scandal if he forces her out.
 Worried about his political fortunes, David is forced to let her stay.

 Jody invites three friends to the house, including two ruffians, Ron and Buck, who bully David into letting them throw a wild party in the house.
 The youths begin to fight until Ron suffers a deep cut in the arm with a razor.
 They drive across the Mexico border, taking David along.
 They deposit Ron with a local doctor and ditch Buck when the car is entangled in barbed wire.

 Jody and David end up in a Tijuana motel.
 When Ron and Buck return, a chase occurs and their car crashes, killing them both.
 David, seriously injured, awakens in the hospital to find that just before she died, Jody had told the authorities that she had been in the car with Ron and Buck, meaning that David is in the clear.